 Georgia Power took control of the property and it became known as the Georgia Power Atlanta Division Building.
 This was also to be short lived and they vacated in 1960.
 It had various other occupants up until 1972 at which point it was abandoned and has remained vacant ever since.

 The building has been put on the National Register of Historic Places due its art moderne architecture.
-The Georgia Department of Transportation is the owner of the building at present and they have plans to built a passenger terminal for downtown Atlanta which have been discussed at length at various levels.
-These plans have not come to pass and the building remains in a derelict state.
-Various bodies have campaigned for the building to be saved due to its architectural significance and this seems to be gaining support from locals.
+The Georgia Department of Transportation was the owner of the building for a number of years and they had plans to build a passenger terminal for downtown Atlanta which have been discussed at length at various levels.
+These plans did not come to pass and the building remained in a derelict state.
+Various bodies campaigned for the building to be saved due to its architectural significance and this seems to be gaining support from locals.
 There have been calls to use the existing building as part of the rail infrastructure rather than having it demolished and replaced with something new.

 The building came to attention in early 2013 when it was the scene of a fire.
 Many of the homeless population of downtown Atlanta use the building to sleep in during he winter months.
 A number of city blocks were closed while fire fighters tackled the blaze but no injuries were recorded.
-It has brought the building back into sharp focus for the local agencies who insist something must be done with the site.
-Negotiations between the Georgia Department of Transportation and state/city agencies continue.
+It brought the building back into sharp focus for the local agencies who insisted something must be done with the site.

 In 2017, Georgia Department of Transportation sold the Atlanta Constitution Building to Pope & Land and Place Properties who plan to redevelop the structure with ground floor retail, rooftop restaurant, office and residential units.